wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

    be misses.
 One of the solutions is to interleave words from the two halves based on the address of the block to "randomize" offset of words that are always present.

+3. The paper does not seem to give a correct description of the tagging scheme of the residual cache.
+If the location in the LLC is used, the tagging should consist of higher bits of the index plus the way number in the LLC set.
+   The paper also mentions higher index bits.

 This paper proposes residual cache, a LLC design that features lower area and power overhead compared with conventional set-associative caches.
 This paper points out that as the size of the LLC increases, the resulting higher power consumption and area overhead can be problematic for mobile platforms.
 Reducing the cache size, on the other hand, may allievate